If you are planning to visit New York City, deciding when to go can be a challenge.

 Other Helpful Articles

-Likewise, the cheapest times to purchase a flight to NYC is generally from early January until early March.
+Likewise, the cheapest time to purchase a flight to NYC is generally from early January until early March.

 According to Google Flights, the average 5-day round-trip, non-stop flight from London to NYC can reach £1200 during the peak Christmas rush.

-But, if you wait until after the Christmas season, the average round trip flight from London is more than 4x cheaper.
+But, if you wait until after the Christmas season, the average round-trip flight from London is more than 4 times cheaper.

 Other Helpful Articles